Wolverine971/9takes/src/blog/people/musicians/Justin-Bieber.md

   "@graph": [
     {
       "@type": "Article",
-      "articleBody": "This article delves into the personality traits of Justin Bieber, exploring how he embodies the characteristics of an Enneagram Type 3 - The Achiever.
+      "articleBody": "This article go into the personality traits of Justin Bieber, exploring how he embodies the characteristics of an Enneagram Type 3 - The Achiever.
 It covers various aspects of his life and career, from his rise to fame to his evolution as an artist, demonstrating how his actions and decisions reflect Type 3 traits such as ambition, charm, and a focus on achievement.", "creator": {
         "@type": "Person",
         "name": "DJ Wayne",